-5.3 List of Representatives.
-The Union shall furnish the Employer with a list by Steward District of the stewards, Chief Steward, and alternate stewards and members and alternate members of the bargaining committee.
+- 5.3 List of Representatives.
+The Union shall furnish the Employer with a list of the stewards, Chief Steward, and members and alternate members of the bargaining committee.
 Any change in the list shall be reported promptly in writing by the Union to the Employer.
-The Employer shall not recognize any employee as a steward or alternate steward or member or alternate member of the bargaining committee without such notice.

-- 5.4 Union Affairs.
-Designated officials of the Union shall be allowed release time with pay for official business of the International Union, provided that the employee has given the employee's supervisor and the Director of Human Resources or the Director's designee written notice of not less than five (5) working days, and further provided that the employee's absence from the job will cause no undue hardship on the operation of the employee's department.
+The Employer shall not recognize any employee as a steward or member or alternate member of the bargaining committee without such notice. - 5.4 Union Affairs.
+Designated officials of the Union shall be allowed release time with pay for official business of the International Union, provided that the employee has given the employee's supervisor and the Head of Human Resources, or Human Resources' designee, written notice of not less than five (5) working days, and further provided that the employee's absence from the job will cause no undue hardship on the operation of the employee's department.
 Such release time shall not exceed a combined total of twenty (20) days per contract year for all Union officials and shall be granted to not more than three (3) employees at any one time.
-Additional unpaid release time may be granted for official Union business provided that written notice of not less than five (5) working days is given to the supervisor and the Director of Human Resources or the Director's designee and further provided that such absence will cause no undue hardship on the operation of the department or the University. - 5.5 Representation Districts.
-The number of representation districts in the unit shall be agreed upon by the Employer and the Union.
-Unit-wide, as used in this Agreement, shall mean the total bargaining unit.
-The Employer and the Union may redistrict the unit from time-to-time by agreement.
-Districts, as used in this Agreement, shall mean an agreed upon area of the Employer for the purposes of establishing steward representation districts.
-One steward shall represent one district. - 5.5.1 Additions/Deletions.
+Additional unpaid release time may be granted for official Union business provided that written notice of not less than five (5) working days is given to the supervisor and the Head of Human Resources, or Human Resources' designee, and further provided that such absence will cause no undue hardship on the operation of the department or the University.

+5.5 Additions/Deletions.
 It is mutually recognized that the principle of proportional representation which reflects the increase and decrease in the work force is a sound and sensible basis for implementing this Section of the Agreement.
-Any additions or deletions to the Representation Districts will be made by mutual agreement.
+Any additions or deletions to the Representation will be made by mutual agreement.